achalddave/vid/README.md

 * **download**: Download videos using [youtube-dl](https://github.com/rg3/youtube-dl/) and optionally trim to specified start/end times.
+- **dump_frames**: Dump frames for a video or list of videos.
+Dumps frames in parallel by default if multiple videos are specified.

 See `vid <command> --help` for more info.